-German ministers discuss Huawei's role in 5G network: sources
+German ministers meet as U.S. urges Huawei exclusion: sources

 “We must convey our reservations to the Chinese side and make it clear what we will not tolerate in our legal system.”

-Government and industry sources said no decision was expected on Wednesday about whether to bar Huawei from Germany’s 5G auction, which is due to be held in the second half of March.
+An economy ministry spokesman said that any requirements to tighten security should apply to all 5G providers.

-Sources say the different stakeholders have yet to reach a consensus on what course of action to take.
-Nor do they agree on whether a decision is needed before the 5G auction, which would provide clarity to operators before they strike deals to upgrade their networks to ready them for the launch of 5G services.
+Sources say the various stakeholders have yet to reach a consensus on what course of action to take but are keen to provide clarity to operators before an auction in the second half of March of frequencies for 5G.

+Huawei has already set up information security labs in Germany and Britain aimed at building confidence that its equipment does not contain “back doors” exposing networks to cyber spies and on Wednesday offered to build a similar center in Poland.

 Additional reporting by Riham Alkousaa, Nadine Schimroszik and Michael Nienaber; Writing by Michelle Martin and Douglas Busvine; Editing by Mark Potter and Kirsten Donovan